deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 One of them put his hand up, and Reed pointed to him, inviting him to ask his question.

-“Sir, if a man wearing one of those has to carry one of his buddies, that’s gotta be, uh…six hundred pounds at least.
+"Sir, if a man wearing one of those has to carry one of his buddies, that’s gotta be, uh…six hundred pounds at least.
 Hell, it could be a lot more.
-How’s anybody supposed to hump that kind of weight any kind of a serious distance?”
+How’s anybody supposed to hump that kind of weight any kind of a serious distance?"

 Reed acknowledged the question’s validity with a nod.
-“It’s a big ask.” he agreed.
-“The suit does contain some passive load-bearing structures which will help, but the operators wearing it will need to be exceedingly strong.
-Which is why we’re coming to you now, with…this.”
+"It’s a big ask." he agreed.
+"The suit does contain some passive load-bearing structures which will help, but the operators wearing it will need to be exceedingly strong.
+Which is why we’re coming to you now, with…this."

 He closed the slideshow and opened a video.

-“This is footage of Lance-Corporal Aaron Baxter, United States Marine Corps.
-Baxter was involved in a vehicle collision during a training exercise two weeks ago, and suffered a, uh…” Reed checked his notes, pronouncing the medical terminology slowly and with care.
-“A…posteriorly displaced…open comm-in-uted…intra-articular tibial plateau fracture with an…intimal tear of the…pop-lit-e-al artery.”
+"This is footage of Lance-Corporal Aaron Baxter, United States Marine Corps.
+Baxter was involved in a vehicle collision during a training exercise two weeks ago, and suffered a, uh…" Reed checked his notes, pronouncing the medical terminology slowly and with care.
+"A…posteriorly displaced…open comm-in-uted…intra-articular tibial plateau fracture with an…intimal tear of the…pop-lit-e-al artery."

 He looked up.
-“As I understand it, that basically means the poor bastard’s knee got flattened and everything broke into little bitty bits.”
+"As I understand it, that basically means the poor bastard’s knee got flattened and everything broke into little bitty bits."

 Everybody grimaced.

-“Right, you understand.”
+"Right, you understand."
 Reed noted, nodding.
-“This is a crippling injury, a career-ender.
+"This is a crippling injury, a career-ender.
 That knee’s never going to be the same again, and if he escapes amputation, getting it working again even half-normally is going to involve probably a prosthetic joint, and certainly a lot of physiotherapy and rehab.
 Ordinarily, Baxter would be out of a job and living on his VA benefits and medical care.
-Fortunately for him, he came along at exactly the right moment to be the guinea pig for a new medicine purchased from Extraterrestrial sources.”
+Fortunately for him, he came along at exactly the right moment to be the guinea pig for a new medicine purchased from Extraterrestrial sources."

 While the footage of Baxter continued on one half of the screen, the other half began a quick animation detailing the origins and capabilities of the drug.
-“It’s called Cruezzir-Derivative Compound A, but for the purposes of common usage, we’re calling it Crue-D. Don’t ask me how, but it hugely accelerates and improves the healing process.”
+"It’s called Cruezzir-Derivative Compound A, but for the purposes of common usage, we’re calling it Crue-D. Don’t ask me how, but it hugely accelerates and improves the healing process."
 Reed continued.
-“Baxter went under the knife to have all those little bitty bits put back together and the plumbing fixed, and while they were at it, he let them inject this stuff right in there.”
+"Baxter went under the knife to have all those little bitty bits put back together and the plumbing fixed, and while they were at it, he let them inject this stuff right in there."

 On the screen, Baxter’s dressings were being removed.
-“This is him only thirty hours after the operation.
+"This is him only thirty hours after the operation.
 Notice, there’s no surgical wound, nor a scar from the open fracture.
 That had closed up by the six hour mark, and If they’d put sutures in him, they’d have had to operate to get them back out again.
 Fortunately they foresaw that and only clamped the wound and compressed it.
 But when they X-rayed the kneecap at eight hours, they found out it was damn near perfectly intact.
-They kept him in bed for another day just to be sure, but…”
+They kept him in bed for another day just to be sure, but…"

 Baxter stood up, and jaws dropped around the room.

-“That’s incredible.” somebody muttered.
+"That’s incredible." somebody muttered.

-“It’s goddamn alien space magic is what it is.”
+"It’s goddamn alien space magic is what it is."
 Baseball grunted.

 Reed nodded agreement, letting the interruption slide.
-“And for the time being it looks like we’re stuck relying on the Corti to make it for us.
+"And for the time being it looks like we’re stuck relying on the Corti to make it for us.
 When our scientists tried to figure out how it works in the lab, they say the samples just dissolved into water and some weird organic molecules, like it’s got a self-destruct built in.
-But the results are plain—Corporal Baxter is fit and well and back with his unit, under observation for long-term side effects but otherwise unscathed after what *should* have been the end of a promising career as a US marine.”
+But the results are plain—Corporal Baxter is fit and well and back with his unit, under observation for long-term side effects but otherwise unscathed after what *should* have been the end of a promising career as a US marine."

 He turned off the screen.
-“So…what does this have to do with the six of you?” he asked, rhetorically.
-“The short version is that with the physical demands of the SOR program being so high-end, we want to use this stuff therapeutically during the physical training.
-Slap-patches, joint injections…You’re all familiar with the theory behind muscle gains?”
+"So…what does this have to do with the six of you?" he asked, rhetorically.
+"The short version is that with the physical demands of the SOR program being so high-end, we want to use this stuff therapeutically during the physical training.
+Slap-patches, joint injections…You’re all familiar with the theory behind muscle gains?"

 There was general nodding.
-“Good.
-But to spell it out for the sake of clarity, the very basic version is that the muscles and ligaments suffer minor damage, and heal stronger than they were before.”
+"Good.
+But to spell it out for the sake of clarity, the very basic version is that the muscles and ligaments suffer minor damage, and heal stronger than they were before."

-“With this stuff,” he continued “we think we can take that process to a new level.
-Completely thrash the trainee during the day, then they heal perfectly overnight thanks to a contact patch of Crue-D. Throw in some of the latest developments in Sports Science and we think it’s possible to produce operators whose bodies exist on the absolute limit of what’s humanly possible.”
+"With this stuff," he continued "we think we can take that process to a new level.
+Completely thrash the trainee during the day, then they heal perfectly overnight thanks to a contact patch of Crue-D. Throw in some of the latest developments in Sports Science and we think it’s possible to produce operators whose bodies exist on the absolute limit of what’s humanly possible."

 One of the others put his hand up.
-“Begging your pardon sir, but…You want *us* to do that?”
+"Begging your pardon sir, but…You want *us* to do that?"

-“I’m putting it out there for you to think about.
+"I’m putting it out there for you to think about.
 Like I said, the SOR is still in its infancy.
 We’ve got all the necessary infrastructure in place, now all that’s needed are volunteers.
 Any such volunteers will be plucked from the pararescue pipeline and put onto the SOR highway instead.
 This will closely mirror—and often take place alongside—pararescue training, but will be even more physically intense, and will then be followed by SOR-specific training and possibly astronaut training as well.
-Any questions?”
+Any questions?"

 Several hands went up.
 Reed acknowledged one of them with a point of his pen.

-“Sir, what are the risks here?”
+"Sir, what are the risks here?"

-“We’re assured that, when used correctly, Crue-D has no side effects.
+"We’re assured that, when used correctly, Crue-D has no side effects.
-And to head off the next question, the only incorrect use we know of was a couple of cases where the original medicine—Cruezzir—entered the patient’s gut biome, where it was absorbed by intestinal bacteria which mutated and began to produce a constant supply.”
+And to head off the next question, the only incorrect use we know of was a couple of cases where the original medicine—Cruezzir—entered the patient’s gut biome, where it was absorbed by intestinal bacteria which mutated and began to produce a constant supply."

-“What happens when *that* happens?”
+"What happens when *that* happens?"

-“According to the Corti, the subject undergoes rapid muscle growth, an increase in bone density, and…basically reaches their maximum physical potential without the need to exercise their way there, not to mention becoming permanently able to heal from even quite serious injuries at a remarkable rate.
-There’s also some suggestion that they become biologically immortal and may experience improved skill-learning and the tapping of latent genetic potential that exists inside the human genome, such as the ability to see some way into the infrared.”
+"According to the Corti, the subject undergoes rapid muscle growth, an increase in bone density, and…basically reaches their maximum physical potential without the need to exercise their way there, not to mention becoming permanently able to heal from even quite serious injuries at a remarkable rate.
+There’s also some suggestion that they become biologically immortal and may experience improved skill-learning and the tapping of latent genetic potential that exists inside the human genome, such as the ability to see some way into the infrared."

 There was silence, then somebody else put their hand up.
-“Begging your pardon sir, but why the hell aren’t we going with *that*?”
+"Begging your pardon sir, but why the hell aren’t we going with *that*?"

-“One, because Crue-D has been modified to preclude exactly that scenario because it scares the bejesus out of the Corti.
-Two, because it seems to come at a serious cost to the subject’s mental health.”
+"One, because Crue-D has been modified to preclude exactly that scenario because it scares the bejesus out of the Corti.
+Two, because it seems to come at a serious cost to the subject’s mental health."
 Reed explained.
-“The two known cases so far demonstrated reckless, self-destructive behaviour and possible signs of a schizophrenic or Dissociative Identity disorder, respectively.”
+"The two known cases so far demonstrated reckless, self-destructive behaviour and possible signs of a schizophrenic or Dissociative Identity disorder, respectively."

-“Besides that,” he continued “We have no idea if that’s just in the short-term.
-The long-term effects of Crue-D applied topically in a targeted and safe fashion, we are assured, are nil. *Nothing* is known about the long-term consequences of keeping the human body indefinitely soaked in the original Cruezzir.”
+"Besides that," he continued "We have no idea if that’s just in the short-term.
+The long-term effects of Crue-D applied topically in a targeted and safe fashion, we are assured, are nil. *Nothing* is known about the long-term consequences of keeping the human body indefinitely soaked in the original Cruezzir."

 He cleared his throat.
-“The only remaining thing that *could* be a risk factor would be nutrition.
+"The only remaining thing that *could* be a risk factor would be nutrition.
 You’ll be packing on muscle and bone mass at such an incredible rate that your diets will have to be strictly controlled down to the last milligram and calorie.
 Every snack, every meal.
 You won’t even be able to grab a burger without planning and training ramp-down, and if done incorrectly you might find yourself suffering from malnutrition.
 At the very least it would be a wasted opportunity.
-At worst, well…”
+At worst, well…"

 This was met with thoughtful silence.
 Reed let them mull it over for a moment, then spoke again.

-“This is, obviously, an enormous decision.
+"This is, obviously, an enormous decision.
 You would not be here if you were so impulsive as to just take it on immediate notice, which is why we’ve informed you today so you can have your weekends to consider it.
 This briefing will continue on Monday at fourteen hundred hours.
-Dismissed.”
+Dismissed."

 * * *

-“You’re going for it, ain’tcha?”
+"You’re going for it, ain’tcha?"

 Adam looked up.
 He’d been considering how to write back to Ava, tell her that his training would go on for at least another two years beyond what